Amblin; DreamWorks (archived); IMDb; Paramount; Rotten Tomatoes; Wikipedia

 Caution: potential spoilers.

 Well, this is "inspired by a true story," which is actually sort of the subtitle of the film.
 I don't know anything about horse racing, but from what little I read on Wikipedia, it sounds very loosely inspired by... whatever.
-Um, anyway, there's this horse trainer named Ben Crane, who takes his daughter Cale to work with him one day.
-(Cale is played by Dakota Fanning, who is the best part of the movie.)
+Um, anyway, there's this horse trainer named Ben Crane (Kurt Russell), who takes his daughter Cale (Dakota Fanning) to work with him one day.
 Ben was responsible for a horse named Soņador (Spanish for "Dreamer," hence the title), whose nickname is Sonya.
 Ben tells his boss, Everett Palmer, that Sonya shouldn't race that day, but he wants her to anyway, because of some rivalry between the horse's owner, and his brother.
 They're rich princes named Sadir and Tariq.
 (The princes have small roles in the film, even if their rivalry is the impetus for everything that happens.)
 Anyway, Sonya breaks her leg during the race, and Palmer wants her put down.
 Plus, he seems to blame Ben for what happened, even though Ben warned him not to race her.
 So, Ben gets fired.
 But he's owed some money for his work, and accepts part of the money, plus ownership of Sonya.

 But, there's always the problem of money.
 It was hard enough just worrying about the money it would cost to breed Sonya, and the cost of racing her is even more.
 But, this being one of those heartwarming, inspirational films, of course all odds have to be overcome one way or another (I did like how they finally find a sponsor for Sonya, in a way that brings the story full circle, sort of).
 And...
 I dunno.
 It's not a terribly exciting or cool movie, or anything, but one can't help but like an underdog story.
 And there's a bit of decent humor I guess.
 And as always, Dakota Fanning's utterly charming....
 So, the movie was watchable, for sure, though it's not something I need to see again.